 Miscommunication is often at the core of all conflicts, be they relationship break downs, an inharmonious work environment, tension between family members etc, because we’re often communicating unconsciously from a triggered, reactive, state vs a state of awareness.

 There are are two aspects of conscious communication which are vitally important:

 1. Understanding oneself and how to communicate authentically 2.
 Communicating in a way where we can be heard by the other

 The first aspect is what I call, discovering your Authentic Self.
 This is a journey inwards discovering the language of your inner landscape.
-Getting to know your emotions, needs, what scares you, what triggers you, what is your wounding and how to take care of yourself.
+Getting to know your emotions, needs, what scares you, triggers you, what your wounding is and how to take care of yourself.

 Once you understand who you are at the core of yourself, you have a blueprint, an understanding of yourself and a language of who you uniquely are.
 From that place, communication becomes much more clear, authentic and mature because it comes from, and is held within, awareness.